medialize/sass.js/Readme.md

 * fixing worker API to avoid throwing `DataCloneError` because `postMessage` can't handle `Error` instances
 * improving worker API to allow multiple *parallel* workers to be initialized - **Breaking Change**
+* improving `Sass.compile()` to queue multiple invocations for serialized execution rather than throwing an error
 * adding `sass.destroy()` to terminate a worker and free its resources
 * adding `Sass.setWorkerUrl()` to define the path of the worker before a Sass instance is created